Quansight/Quansight-website/README.md

    GitHub's UI will likely indicate that the release branch is out of date relative to the base branch (`main`).
 This is because the merge commits to `main` from prior release branches are not present on `develop`. **Ignore this.
-Do not update the base branch.**
+Do not update against the base branch.**

-5. Review both preview URLs that Vercel will add to your Pull Request.
+2. Review both preview URLs that Vercel will add to your pull request.
-6. If all looks good and your Pull Request has gotten approval, then merge it into `main`.
+   - If any last-minute fixes are needed, commit them to the release branch using a commit message starting with `[HOTFIX] -`
+3. Once all looks good, merge the release PR into `main` using a **standard merge** (_NOT_ a squash merge).
 This will kick off a production deployment on Vercel.
-Check the live public websites once the deployment is finished (Vercel will send a notification to the [Slack channel][slack-channel].
+Check the live public websites once the deployment is finished (Vercel will send a notification to the [Slack channel][slack-channel]).
 You may need to clear your browser's cache before you can see your changes.

-7. Delete the release branch if GitHub did not automatically delete it when you merged your Pull Request.
+If no hotfixes were applied during the release, delete the release branch (if GitHub did not automatically delete it for you when you merged the PR).

+If hotfixes _were_ applied during the release, they need to be back-merged into `develop`:

+1. Un-delete the release branch, if GitHub deleted it automatically.
+2. Create another pull request for the release branch, but this time using `develop` as the base branch.
+3. Review the Vercel preview deployments once they complete.
+4. Once all looks good, merge the back-merge PR into `develop` using a **standard merge** (_not_ a squash merge).
+5. Delete the back-merge branch if GitHub didn't delete it for you.

 ## A word about the word "preview" 🤔